felixge/gopg/README.md

 ## What's Implemented

-Given a postgres data directory, a database `oid` and a table `relfilenode` it's possible to read all heap pages, and follow their item identifiers, as well as heap tuple headers and get the raw tuple data.
+Given a postgres data directory, a database `oid` and a table `relfilenode` it's possible to read all heap pages, and follow their item identifiers, and read their tuple headers and raw tuple data.

 You can see this in action in the `example_test.go` file.